lilyosah/tech-knowledgebase/Accessibility/Mismatch - How Inclusion Shapes Design (Kat Holmes).md

 - How we make: Methods and resources
 - Who uses it: Assumptions the problem solver will make about the people who will interact with or benefit from the solution
 - What we make

+## Chapter 3: Why it's Time to Kick the Habit

+Exclusion leads to invisibility of certain groups.
+Being excluded by an object can be more painful than rejection by a person and can even approximate physical pain.
+"Exclusion habits stem from a belief that we can’t change aspects of society that were originally set into motion by someone other than ourselves"